BRIEF-Ingenic Semiconductor gets patent license

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Says it gets patent license for a method and device for eliminating anti-competition code
+* Says it received a patent license for searching method and apparatus of short message

 * Says the patent valid for 20 years